 Systems engineers maintain and support the technical infrastructure at a company, including system hardware and software.
-When a system fails they’ll debug and reconfigure that system, if necessary, making knowledge of the development process important to the job as well.
+When a system fails, they’ll debug and reconfigure that system, if necessary, making knowledge of the development process important to the job as well.
 Systems engineers must possess strong communication skills to translate technical information to nontechnical users.
-The salary midpoint for systems engineers is $103,000.
+The salary midpoint for systems engineers is $106,000.

 See our open systems engineer jobs.

-These are just some of the highest paying IT jobs listed in the Robert Half Technology Salary Guide.
-Download the Guide now to see starting salary ranges for nearly 80 jobs in the tech industry.
+These are just some of the highest-paying IT jobs listed in the Robert Half Technology Salary Guide.
+Download the Guide now to see starting salary ranges for more than 80 tech jobs.